bcit-ci/CodeIgniter/user_guide_src/source/database/utilities.rst

 ======================= ======================= ======================= ========================================================================
 **filepath**             ""                      None                    The path of the file from where you want to backup **delete_after_upload**  FALSE                   TRUE/FALSE              Whether to delete the file after completion of the restore
+**delimiter**						 ";"										 Any delimiter value 		 Enter the delimiter you are using in your backup file
 ======================= ======================= ======================= ========================================================================